3 Causes of Bloody Urine in Cats

 The third and most common reason for bloody urine is interstitial cystitis.
 We are just starting to understand this complex and often frustrating disease, which appears to be the most common cause of recurrent blood in a cat’s urine.
 In addition to blood tinged urine, increased frequency of urination and straining to urinate may also be seen.
 This disease is diagnosed by excluding crystalluria, urinary tract stones, and urinary tract infection via analysis of urine, urine culture and abdominal radiographs (x-rays) or ultrasound.
 It is managed by diet modification, increasing canned food to increase the cat’s hydration and thereby decrease the concentration of his urine.

-When clinical signs arise, pain medication is important and more recently, it has been demonstrated that environmental enrichment (more toys, cat perches, less stress) can help reduce the frequency of episodes of painful and bloody urination caused by interstitial cystitis.
+When clinical signs arise, pain medication is important.
+More recently, it has been demonstrated that environmental enrichment (more toys, cat perches, less stress) can help reduce the frequency of episodes of painful and bloody urination caused by interstitial cystitis.